All Happy Families Are Alike: Plot

 On the rooftop of the warehouse, Mooney and Cobblepot engage in a violent fight.
 Butch arrives with a gun, but as he was brainwashed to obey Cobblepot and with his loyalty to Mooney, he doesn't know whom to shoot.
 Unknowingly, he shoots both of them.
 Mooney forgives Butch for shooting her but Cobblepot insults Butch.
-He then pushes Mooney to the edge of the rooftop, which makes her to fall in the water, seemingly killing her.
-A shocked Butch watches in horror as Cobblepot climbs to the edge of the rooftop and shouts: "I am the king of Gotham!".
+He then pushes Mooney to the edge of the rooftop, which makes her fall in the water, seemingly killing her.
+A shocked Butch watches in horror as Cobblepot climbs to the edge of the rooftop and shouts, "I am the king of Gotham!"

 In the GCPD, in the file room, Kristen Kringle reveals to Nygma something she found in the note from "Dougherty": the first letter of each line spells out N-Y-G-M-A, his surname.
 Nygma denies any knowledge of the letter.
 When Kringle leaves, he suffers a mental breakdown and talks to an alternate personality that has manifested itself in his mind.
-Before leaving Gotham, Falcone gives Gordon a knife Gordon's father gave him, stating: The knife is a good friend when you have no others".
+Before leaving Gotham, Falcone gives Gordon a knife Gordon's father gave him, stating, "The knife is a good friend when you have no others."
 In the final scene, Bruce and Alfred find nothing in the study.
-After Alfred states "none so blind", referring to Marcus Aurelius, recalling Lucius Fox calling his father "stoic".
-He finds a book with a device.
-He turns it on and makes the fireplace recede.
-The season ends with Bruce and Alfred finding stairs behind the fireplace, leading to a cave.
+After Alfred states "none so blind", referring to Marcus Aurelius, Bruce recalls Lucius Fox calling his father "stoic".
+He finds a book with a device and turns it on, revealing stairs behind the fireplace that lead to a cave, ending the season.